 Our alumni are the best reflection of the programme’s foundational values, they came with an idea and became part of a larger like-minded community that is passionate about building inspiring Indian brands and businesses.
+CCBP fosters a safe and enabling environment where individuals are encouraged to experiment with their voice, engage in critical reflection, and develop contextually relevant, purpose-driven business models.

 NORTH, Rahul Bhushan